CN-UPB/ns-simulation-compiler/README.md

 2. Execute `main.py` and specify the name (not the path) of the network service's xml file as command line argument.
 This triggers the compilation process and creates a new subfolder inside the `autogen` folder with the generated simulation code.
 The simulation code contains the C++ module implementations, copied from `omnet-base` and generates individual OMNeT++ configuration files corresponding to the specified network service.
 3. The generated simulation code can be used directly by OMNeT++ 5.2, by selecting `File > New > OMNET++ Project` inside the OMNeT++ IDE.
 In the following setup wizard, simply choose a project name and select the generated folder inside `autogen` as location (don't use default!).
 You can then directly execute and run the `omnet.ini` inside OMNeT++.
    If you just want to test the simulation with OMNeT++, the `omnet-test` contains an already generated/compiled OMNeT++ simulation that you can use.
+4. Run the simulation and analyze the results.
+For example, you can [evaluate the impact of different service configurations on the end-to-end delay](eval/cache_hit_ratio.ipynb) or [investigate bottlenecks in the service](eval/max_rate.ipynb).

 ### Screenshots